Tracking Fred: Florida Keys Under Tropical Storm Warning

-MIAMI (CBSMiami) – The Florida Keys are under a Tropical Storm Warning as Tropical Depression drenches portions of Cuba with heavy rain.
+MIAMI (CBSMiami) – The Florida Keys are under a Tropical Storm Warning as the center of Tropical Depression Fred moves along the northern coast of Cuba.

-As of 8 AM, the center of Tropical Depression Fred was near the north coast of Cuba and moving west-northwest at 10 mph with sustained winds of 35 mph.READ MORE: Taste Of The Town: Green Bar & Kitchen Serving Wide Variety Of Vegan Meals, Juices, & More
+As of 11 AM, the center of Fred was about 270 miles southeast of Key West and moving west-northwest at 12 mph with sustained winds of 35 mph.READ MORE: Census Numbers Set Stage for Redrawing Florida Districts

-Although Fred remained poorly organized on Friday morning, it’s forecast to re-strengthen into a tropical storm later in the day as it moves over very warm waters.
+Although Fred remained poorly organized on Friday morning, it’s forecast to re-strengthen into a tropical storm Friday night or Saturday as it moves over very warm waters.

 Tropical Storm Warnings have been issued for the Florida Keys.
 A Tropical Storm Watch continues for the southwest coast of Florida and much of Cuba.

-The center of Fred is forecast to move across or near the Keys on Saturday around midday but tropical storm conditions will begin to impact portions of the Keys in the morning.READ MORE: Gov. DeSantis Takes Masks In Schools Threat Down A Notch
+The center of Fred is forecast to move across or near the Keys on Saturday around midday but tropical storm conditions will begin to impact portions of the Keys in the morning.READ MORE: City Of Miami Distributing Sandbags Ahead Of Fred's Anticipated Heavy Rainfall

 Although Miami-Dade and Broward are not included in the “Cone” it is important to be aware that the impacts from Fred will extend well out and away from the forecast cone and where the center is expected.
 All of South Florida will be on the east side or “dirty side” of Fred.
 All the deep tropical moisture associated with Fred will lead to heavy rain, flooding, gusty winds, and the potential for tornadoes on Saturday.